 Fraud (for Plaintiff): Plaintiff lent money to a friend for a down payment on a home purchase, to be repaid in 3 years.
 The lender required it to be a gift and not a loan, and Plaintiff agreed to sign a bank form to that effect.
 Defendant relied on that form in refusing to pay back the loan.
 (Lit.
 Con)

 Fraud (for Defendant): Lenders evaluation of income shown on loan application in stated income loans, where income documentation is not required.
-Is the income shown on the application the projected income for the
+Is the income shown on the application the projected income for the coming year, or must it reflect last year’s income?
+(U.S. v.
+Daoudi)

 Standard of care (for Plaintiff): Plaintiff purchased a home using the services of a realtor, who referred Plaintiff to a mortgage broker to arrange for a mortgage.
-After the closing, Plaintiff discovered that the terms of the loan had been misrepresented, and that mortgage broker and realtor failed to disclose that mortgage broker was an
+After the closing, Plaintiff discovered that the terms of the loan had been misrepresented, and that mortgage broker and realtor failed to disclose that mortgage broker was an employee of the realtor.
+(Lit.
+Con)

 Standard of care/Fraud (for Defendant): Defendant (mortgage broker) used the same appraiser for many of his loans.
-Plaintiff (lender) claimed that it was the Defendants duty to personally inspect the comps used by the
+Plaintiff (lender) claimed that it was the Defendants duty to personally inspect the comps used by the appraiser in arriving at his valuations, and confirm their validity (Lit.
+Con).

 Standard of care (for Plaintiff): Plaintiff purchased a home with a 30-year fixed rate mortgage.
-Five years later, Defendant (lender) notified Plaintiff that her loan would revert to an adjustable loan since the fixed period was for
+Five years later, Defendant (lender) notified Plaintiff that her loan would revert to an adjustable loan since the fixed period was for five years only.
+Lender could not document the reasons for using the wrong trust deed forms (Lit Con).

 Awards & Honors

-• Recognition for Excellence - California state Senate
+- Recognition for Excellence - California state Senate

-• Certificate of Appreciation - Los Angeles City Attorney
+- Certificate of Appreciation - Los Angeles City Attorney

-• Certificate of Appreciation - Los Angeles County Superior Court
+- Certificate of Appreciation - Los Angeles County Superior Court